ricardogarfe/restlet-proof/README.md

 ### First Item Resources with Restlet XML

-Launch `FirstResourceServerMain.java` and test using `FirstResourceClientMain.java`.
+Launch maven jetty command and test using `FirstResourceClientMain.java`.

 **TODO:** Convert to Unit Test.